Singularities of free group character varieties: Local Structure and Classification of Manifold Cases

-The other statement follows in a similar fashion if the cone point is not on the boundary of the half space.
+The other statement follows in a similar fashion if the cone point is not on the boundary of the half-space.
 Otherwise, $\{p\}\times\mathbb{R}^{d}$ is contained in the boundary so extracting it results in a contractible space. \end{proof}